Pages

 Fragrance Composition:

 So what does it smell like?
-It is a soliflore based on the scent of white heliotrope, probably made possible by using heliotropin (piperonal).
+Heliotrope by Guerlain is classified as a soliflore fragrance for women.
+It is based on the scent of white heliotrope, probably made possible by using heliotropin (piperonal).
 It possesses a delightful clinging odor of the white heliotrope flower, and mixed with alcohol its 2% solution with coumarin and oil of jasmin forms a fragrant "heliotrope extract.

 • Top notes: heliotropin, terpineol, benzyl acetate

-• Middle notes: ylang ylang, rose, jasmine, tuberose
+• Middle notes: Madagascar ylang ylang, Grasse rose, Grasse jasmine, Grasse tuberose

 Bottles: